December 31st, 2010 — Just for Fun

 December 7th, 2010 — Books and Reading

-By Nancy I. Sanders
+Guest Post by Nancy I. Sanders

 During the important elementary years, your children are developing the ability to read well and learning to form a positive attitude toward reading.
 You have the amazing privilege of shaping their hearts to embrace reading as a natural and desirable part of their world.
 Building a strong reading foundation gives them the wings they need to fly successfully into the world of writing.